 A brake disc is subjected to both compressive and centrifugal forces and the strength of a disc decreases as it wears.
 If the forces exerted on the disc exceed the material’s resilient limit, it will lead to deformation, cracks appearing and warping.
 Therefore, it is crucial to replace brake discs when they’re below the minimum thickness.

 Some more important facts about brake disc skimming at GotBoost Racing;

-Installation issues or hub run-out cause what is known as DTV.
-(Disc thickness variation).
-DTV develops in a car 1000-4000 miles after new discs are fitted.
-Caused by runout built in to the hub assembly or due to incorrect alignment of the disc during install.
+Installation issues or hub run-out can cause what is known as DTV (disc thickness variation).
+DTV develops in a car 1000-4000 miles after new discs are fitted – this is due to runout built into the hub assembly or due to incorrect alignment of the disc during installation.

-On vehicle brake skimming of the rotor surface will result in more effective brakes and ZERO vibration.
-Gotboost recomends that you have all four brakes skimmed on the vehicle when fitting new rotors especially on high performance or track day vehicles.
+On-vehicle brake skimming of the rotor surface will result in more effective brakes and zero vibration.
+GotBoost Racing recommends that you have all four brakes skimmed on the vehicle when fitting new rotors, especially on high-performance or track day vehicles.

 GotBoost Racing is a member of the IMI (Institute of the Motor Industry), and the only Revo supplier in South Wales.
 Our workshop on Village Farm Industrial Estate, in Pyle, Bridgend, is kitted out to the highest standards with state-of-the-art equipment and specialist tools.